TimSolokha/Final_Project_ML/README.md

 -	Inlcude positive rewards for visiting new tiles
 -	Final train to solve as big as we can get it to
 -	Add player to compete with

+**NOTE**: For the final milestone, we ran Tom's brain during the presentation.